-My newest MS is currently in the hands of my fabulous agent and winging its way out on submission to publishers.
-Yes it's that glorious period where time stands still and a week feels like a year.
-In between frantically biting my nails, compulsively refreshing my email server and guzzling wine having the occasional calming beverage, I field the following excited questions from friends, family and colleagues - When can I buy it?
+My newest MS is currently in the hands of my agent while we decide just how we're going to get it out there to readers - traditonal or self-publishing?
+Yes it's that glorious period where time stands still and a week feels like a year while we initially do the rounds of publishers.
+In between compulsively refreshing my email server and guzzling wine, I field the following excited questions from friends, family and colleagues - When can I buy it?
 When is it coming out?
 Trust me, you'll know as soon as I know.

-But the other more interesting question has been "So if it gets made into a film, who would you like to play your main characters?"
+But the other more interesting question has been "If it gets made into a film, who would you like to play your main characters?"

-Interestingly, with this novel I tried an approach suggested to me by another writer - to create a vision board with images of people who looked the way I imagined my characters.
-I had never done it before - had never felt the need - but it really worked for this book.
+Interestingly, with this novel I tried an approach suggested to me by another writer - to create a vision board with images of people who looked the way I imagined my characters in my head.
+I had never done it before - never felt the need - but it really worked for this book.

 The novel is a contemporary rom-com and I imagined Emilia Clarke as my MC, Tom Ellis as her snarky best friend who says f*** A LOT, and the gorgeous Sam Heughan as her love interest.
 To be honest it was really just an excuse to imagine Sam in leather pants and call it research.
 There's got to be some perks to being stuck in your office for months on end with only your imagination, right?